ibm-cloud-docs/netezza/webconsole/wp_smartscaling.md

 ### Time interval
 {: #smartscaling_timeinterval}

-You can use the **Time interval** dropdown to select different time intervals.
+Use the **Time interval** dropdown to select different time intervals.

 By default, the current date stays the same.
 When you select between the daily, weekly, or monthly view, the date is aggregated over time accordingly.